sdziallas/comp55/docs/labs/6-Lists.md

 That is all you need for this mini-lab.
 When that is done,
-you can follow the directions that are outlined on the canvas submission page.
+you can follow the directions on the canvas submission page.
-Just copy and paste the code into the editor into the canvas submission page for Balls.java.
+Please upload the Balls.java file there.
+You can export it via File - Export - File System and by selecting the file.

 ## **Bonus: What?
 The balls don't move independently?!
 I gotta make them all bounce around the screen!!!**